purplenoodlesoop/purple-starter/README.md

 The starter provides a solution, in the form of a pre-written Module or simply included package, for the following problems:
 - [x] HTTP requests
 - [x] Local DB
-- [ ] State management - WIP, current bugged -
+- [ ] State management - WIP, currently bugged -
 - [x] Navigation (may change)
 - [x] Logging
 - [ ] Theming